 When you try to use a translation key or domain that does not exist, PhpStorm displays the corresponding warning from the Missing Translation inspection.
 This way, you know when a translation needs to be supplied in one of the resource files.

 For translation keys, a quick-fix is available, which can create the corresponding translation key in the resource file.
 To apply it, place the caret at the key, press Alt+Enter, and choose Symfony: Add translations.

 The translation key will be added to resource file where you can provide the correct value for it.

-Creating translations requires writing the code making use of the Translator service and then creating the translation in a resource file.
-To speed up this process, the Symfony Plugin provides the Extract Translation action, which lets you simply select a word and create a translation out of it.
+Creating translations requires writing the code-making use of the Translator service and then creating the translation in a resource file.
+To speed up this process, the Symfony Support plugin provides the Extract Translation action, which lets you select a word and create a translation out of it.

 Right-click a word in a template and select Extract Translation from context menu:

 In the Extract Translation Key dialog that opens, provide a meaningful name to the translation key.

 You can also pick the resource file(s) in which the translation needs to be created and optionally select the checkbox to open the resource file once extraction is complete.